City · Iceland · Europe

 Practical Tips

-Iceland uses the Icelandic króna (ISK).
-Credit cards are widely accepted, but it's useful to have some cash on hand for smaller purchases.
-SIM cards are available at Keflavik International Airport and various stores in Reykjavik.
-Look for providers like Síminn or Nova.
-Tipping is not customary in Iceland, but rounding up or leaving small change is appreciated.
-Icelandic culture values politeness and directness.
-When visiting churches or other sacred sites, dress modestly and respect local customs.
-Always check for any travel advisories or health requirements before your trip.
+Iceland uses the Icelandic króna (ISK), and credit cards are widely accepted, but it's good to have some cash on hand for smaller establishments.
+SIM cards can be purchased at the airport or various stores in the city, with options from providers like Síminn or Nova.
+Icelandic people value punctuality and direct communication, so being on time and straightforward is appreciated.
+Tipping is not customary but appreciated if service is exceptional, typically rounding up the bill or leaving small change.
+When visiting churches or other religious sites, dress modestly and respect the local customs.
+Also, be mindful of the weather; layers are key due to frequent changes.

 Cultural Notes